An Eczema Diet Can Help Curb Flare-Ups

 Foods to eat on the gluten-free diet:

-There is no one diet that fits all forms of eczema.
+No one diet fits all forms of eczema.
 However, a good rule of thumb is to follow an anti-inflammatory diet such as the Mediterranean diet to help prevent eczema flare-ups.
-If you have certain forms of eczema, there are several diets that may stave your symptoms.
+If you have certain forms of eczema, several diets may stave your symptoms.